segmentio/segment-docs/src/engage/audiences/generative-audiences.md

 > To help you write your prompt, view these [example prompts](#example-prompts) and [best practices](#best-practices).

 > success "Before you begin"
-> To use Generative Audiences, a workspace owner must first accept the Customer AI Terms and Conditions.
+> To use Generative Audiences, a workspace owner must first accept Segment's Terms and Conditions.

 ### Modify an audience description